betterscientificsoftware/bssw.io/Articles/Blog/2026-07-moab-visit.md

 To support this in VisIt, a database read option allows users to set which dimensionality entities they wish to have included when the mesh is read.
 When the same mesh is expressed with different types of entities, this can lead to additional challenges for users in selecting and combining plots in VisIt.

-### VisIt and MOAB with MPAS and ROMS Ocean Models
+### VisIt and MOAB with MPAS and ROMS ocean models

 The visualization above demonstrates the use of VisIt and MOAB in analyzing ocean data.
 A coarse whole global ocean model, using polygonal elements (hexagons extruded in depth), is characterized by the [MPAS](https://mpas-dev.github.io/MPAS-Analysis/1.2.7/index.html) modeling and simulation application.